sachinprasanna/AIP/README.md

  -> Prepending a single underscore (_) has some support for protecting module variables and functions (not included with import * from).
 -> Prepending a double underscore (__) to an instance variable or method effectively serves to make the variable or method private to its class (using name mangling).
--> Don't abbreviate local variables (e.g., 'total' not 'tot') Statements -> only one statement in a line.
+-> Don't abbreviate local variables (e.g., 'total' not 'tot')

-Imports Formatting -> Imports should be on separate lines.
+Statements -> only one statement in a line.

 White Spacing
 -> No whitespace inside parentheses, brackets or braces.
  -> No whitespace before a comma, semicolon, or colon.
 Do use whitespace after a comma, semicolon, or colon except at the end of the line.
 -> No whitespace before the open parenthesis/bracket that starts an argument list, indexing or slicing.

 Imports
  -> Imports should be usually on separate lines so that it will be clear and precise if followed conventions.
 For example,